MarcoGallegos34/Stat-_computing/README.md

 # Statistical Computing

-Content used during the undergraduate course "Stochastic Simulation" at the Faculty of Sciencies, UNAM and the Data Science undergraduate program "Statistical Computing" given at Applied Mathematics and Systems Research Institute (IIMAS), UNAM.
+Content used during the undergraduate course "Stochastic Simulation" at the Faculty of Sciences UNAM, and the Data Science undergraduate course "Statistical Computing", taught at the Applied Mathematics and Systems Research Institute (IIMAS), UNAM.